 Psychodynamic Theory suggests that there are often processes at work in our decision making which we aren't actively aware of.
 Understanding these unconscious drivers can help to explain the roots of problems in our relationships.

 What this means in practice is that over a number of sessions we will work together to establish the root of the difficulties in your relationship, and identify ways in which I can help you to deal with the underlying cause of the problem.

 Due to the personal nature of the issues which we will discuss in our sessions, everything will be treated with respect, sensitivity, and confidentiality.
-I am a General Member of the College Of Sexual And Relationship Therapists (COSRT), and abide by the COSRT Code of Ethics and Practice.
+I am a Registered Member of the College Of Sexual And Relationship Therapists (COSRT), and abide by the COSRT Code of Ethics and Practice.